storageos/deploy/k8s/CSI/README.md

 Choose one of the methods, for instance, setting the ip of all your nodes that will run StorageOS.

 > You don't actually need to specify all the nodes.
-Once a new StorageOS node can connect to a member of the cluster the gossip protocol gives it the whole list of memebers.
+Once a new StorageOS node can connect to a member of the cluster the gossip protocol discovers the whole list of members.
 For high availability, it is recommended to
 > set up as many as possible, so if one node is unavailable at the bootstrap process the next in the list will be queried.

 ```